-InCharge Debt Solution's debt management program is a good alternative to debt consolidation.
-With debt consolidation, the consumer consolidates their debts into one monthly payment by taking out another loan to cover several smaller debts.
-Typically, debt consolidation requires additional fees and interest rates can be high.
+InCharge Debt Solution’s debt management program is a good alternative to debt settlement.
 With a debt management program, the credit counseling agency consolidates your payments, so you still make one easy monthly payment without borrowing more money.
 Additionally, you may qualify for waived fees and lower interest rates.

 (NA) (2010, Oct.
 27).
 Debt Relief Companies Prohibited from Collecting Advance Fees Under FTC Rule That Take Effect October 27, 2010.
 Retrieved from https://www.ftc.gov/news-events/press-releases/2010/10/debt-relief-companies-prohibited-collecting-advance-fees-under

 (Harnick, E. and Parrish, L.)(2013, Nov.)
 A Roll of the Dice: Debt Settlement Still a Risky Strategy for Debt-Burdened Households.
 Retrieved from http://www.responsiblelending.org/sites/default/files/nodes/files/research-publication/CRL-Debt-Settlement-Research-Paper-and-Appendix.pdf